davidxi/flux-factory/README.md

 /* store object auto generated */
 store = assign(new EventEmitter, {

-	// invoked when data changes, if you didn't overwrite default setters
+	// invoked when data changes, if you didn't overwrite default setters.
+	// if you included 'immutable', it is only invoked when results has diff.
 	emitchange: {field_key},
 	addChangeListener: {handler},